 Personally, I always take my Hilleberg Anjan 3 with me.
 This is my standard tent and perfect for hikes with 2 people (even so it says 3) because the extra space comes quite handy if you have to sit in the tent for a longer period or if you just need more space to roll around in the tent, store some gear or if you just want to play cards.

 Of course, the 2 person tent saves you some weight but after having had the 2 person Hilleberg Anjan for a while I won’t miss the space and comfort which I get with the Hilleberg Anjan 3 if I go hiking with a friend.
-Here is a list with good tents.
+Here is a list

 The last 2 years I have used the Exped Synmat UL 7 which has worked quite well for me especially in the summer months.
 However, since I live in Scandinavia I realized that the Exped might reach it’s limitations already in mid- or late autumn.
 Once the temperatures drop to 0C in the night you feel the cold on your back.
 That’s why I recently purchased the Therm-a-Rest NeoAir XTherm MAX which is also suitable for winter camping.
 The MAX version is squared size and I also bought the large version since the